inertiajs/inertia-phoenix/README.md

 }
 ```

-Errors are preserved in the session across redirects, so you can safely respond with a redirect back to page where the form lives.
+Errors are automatically preserved across redirects, so you can safely respond with a redirect back to page where the form lives to display form errors.

-If you need to construct your own map of errors, be sure it's a flat mapping of atom (or string) keys to string values like this:
+If you need to construct your own map of errors (rather than pass in a changeset), be sure it's a flat mapping of atom (or string) keys to string values like this:

 ```elixir
 conn